 “That I don’t know yet,” Lankford said when asked who he thought should take the seat.
 “Yeah, we got a ways to go on that one, but it’ll be quick.”

-Under Oklahoma law, Gov. Kevin Stitt will appoint a successor to Mullin, but whoever that successor is must sign an affidavit promising not to run for the seat in November’s election.
+Under Oklahoma law, Gov. Kevin Stitt will appoint a successor to Mullin, but that successor must sign an affidavit promising not to run for the seat in November’s election.

-Some names Republicans are floating as a possible temporary appointment to the position are Lt.
-Gov. Matt Pinnell, former state Secretary of Public Safety Chip Keating, former Attorney General John O’Connell and longtime Stitt adviser Donelle Harder.
+Some names Republicans are floating as a possible temporary appointments to the position are Lt.
+Gov. Matt Pinnell, former state Secretary of Public Safety Chip Keating, former state Attorney General John O’Connell, longtime Stitt adviser Donelle Harder and Oklahoma businessman Dustin Hilliary.

 Sign in